CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/getting-started.md

    ![Launch Azure Portal](../media/azureportal.png)

-1. You'll see the **Sign into Microsoft Azure** tab.
+1. You'll see the **Sign in to Microsoft Azure** tab.
 Here, enter your credentials:

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>